joaovicmendes/joaovicmendes.xyz/content/posts/stuff-2023.md

 ## Projects

-This was not a year were I worked on any particular side project.
+This was not a year where I've worked on any particular side project.
 I want to change that going into 2024.

 ## And Beyond